Quit India Movement: The Precursor to India’s Freedom at Midnight

 Though the Quit India movement had generated controversies at the time, it is considered as one of the most important milestones in the Indian freedom movement.

-- The ‘Quit India Movement’ that started on 8 August 1942 changed the course of Indian history.
+- The ‘Quit India Movement’ which was launched on 8 August 1942 changed the course of Indian history.

 - All the leaders and freedom fighters who participated in the movement were jailed.